Skip to main content

 3. In the Add DNC Number dialog:

-• Reason (Optional) – add any note you want (for example,
+• Reason (Optional) – add a note (for example, “Requested removal via email”)

 4. Click Add DNC Number.